Ehlers-Danlos Syndrome: Does massage and physical therapy help?

 The pain experienced by those living with EDS can be as variable as the presentation of the disease itself.

-For Haddow, pain is difficult to describe despite being an everyday part of his life.
+For Haddow, he said his pain is difficult to describe.
 He has had pain for as long as he can remember.
-Haddow has had a host of injuries associated with his EDS and finds the muscle spasms to be worse than most orthopedic injuries.
+Haddow has had many injuries associated with his EDS and finds the muscle spasms to be worse than most orthopedic injuries.

-“I experienced a compound fracture of my shin, reduced it, and found that it was less physically uncomfortable than my back spasm that morning,” he recalled.
+“I experienced a compound fracture of my shin, reduced it, and found that it was less physically uncomfortable than my back spasm that morning,” he said.
+“Some physically traumatic experiences I have had were relatively innocuous to me, while some others have been significantly more impactful.”

 A Danish study of more than 1,400 patients over 12 years, with all types of EDS, found the average age at death was 53.6 years.